 Disability Services Act 1986

-This Act is a detailed guide to the funding and provision of Australian Government support services for people with disability.
+This Act is a detailed guide to how Australian Government support and services are funded and provided for people with disability.
 Under this Act, the Australian Government is largely responsible for employment services.
 The states and territories focus on accommodation and other support services.